vinihcampos/concurrent-programming/02 - Synchronization in concurrent programs/README.md

 ### Prerequisites

-To using this project, it's needed to install the [Eclipse](http://www.eclipse.org/downloads/).
+To use this project, it's needed to install the [Eclipse](http://www.eclipse.org/downloads/).
 After installed, import this project into your *workspace*.

 ## Running the tests